 Swimming can be daunting for many triathletes, so it may seem overwhelming and unnecessary to add more stress by asking them to add a flip turn into the mix.
 However, there are a number of reasons to consider learning this skill.
 Here, Swim Speed Secrets for Swimmers and Triathletes author Sheila Taormina’s shares her top give reasons triathletes should flip turn.

-1. You can learn to do a respectable flip turn in 30 minutes or less.
 Who wouldn’t want to acquire a new skill in such a short period of time?
 It may be rough around the edges at first, but with persistent practice you can refine your turn to be sleek and dynamic within a few weeks.
 Eventually the flip turn will be quicker than your open turn, so the people in your lane who gain on you at every wall will no longer have that advantage.

-2. It is an athletic feat that hones your proprioceptive abilities.
 Proprioception is the awareness of where your limbs and body are in space even when you cannot see them.
 Gaining proprioceptive abilities makes you a better athlete all around.

-3. It’s a great core workout.
 The turning motion involves going from a prone position to a tucked position and then back to prone.
 Athletes get a free core workout every length of the pool.
 You’ll notice your mid-section (front and back) tightening as the weeks go by.

-4. You experience a unique and fast fluid flow when doing a turn, which prompts you to feel and carry that speed at the surface while swimming.
 If you have a half-way decent turn, then you will push off the wall at a speed that is greater than your swimming speed, and since your body is encased in water approximately 1 – 1.5 feet below the surface, you feel the speed of the water flow past your entire body.
 You will learn how to carry that speed as you stroke, making you a faster swimmer.

-5. You’ll feel much more like a competitive swimmer rather than someone who does not feel completely at home in a pool.
+Rather than someone who does not feel completely at home in a pool.
 Acquiring the skills that experts in a sport have mastered is always a great feeling.

 I hope these 5 reasons to learn to flip turn will encourage you to give it a try, but I know many of you have two concerns because I hear them often at my swimming clinics.